moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 - **[Codegen](https://github.com/dbt-labs/dbt-codegen) to automate staging table generation.** It’s very good practice to learn to write staging models by hand, they’re straightforward and numerous, so they can be an excellent way to absorb the dbt style of writing SQL.
 Also, we’ll invariably find ourselves needing to add special elements to specific models at times — for instance, in one of the situations above that require base models — so it’s helpful to deeply understand how they work.
 Once that understanding is established though, because staging models are built largely following the same rote patterns and need to be built 1-to-1 for each source table in a source system, it’s preferable to start automating their creation.
 For this, we have the [codegen](https://github.com/dbt-labs/dbt-codegen) package.
 This will let you automatically generate all the source YAML and staging model boilerplate to speed up this step, and we recommend using it in every project.
 - **Utilities folder.** While this is not in the `staging` folder, it’s useful to consider as part of our fundamental building blocks.
 The `models/utilities` directory is where we can keep any general purpose models that we generate from macros or based on seeds that provide tools to help us do our modelling, rather than data to model itself.
 The most common use case is a [date spine](https://github.com/dbt-labs/dbt-utils#date_spine-source) generated with [the dbt utils package](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/).

-:::info Development flow versus DAG order.
-This guide follows the order of the DAG, so we can get a holistic picture of how these three primary layers build on each other towards fuelling impactful data products.
+**:::info Development flow versus DAG order.** This guide follows the order of the DAG, so we can get a holistic picture of how these three primary layers build on each other towards fuelling impactful data products.
 It’s important to note though that developing models does not typically move linearly through the DAG.
 Most commonly, we should start by mocking out a design so we know we’re aligned with our stakeholders on output goals.
 Then, we’ll want to write the SQL to generate that output, and identify what tables are involved.
 Once we have our logic and dependencies, we’ll make sure we’ve staged all the necessary atomic pieces into the project, then bring them together based on the logic we wrote to generate our mart.
 Finally, with a functioning model flowing in dbt, we can start refactoring and optimizing that mart.
-By splitting the logic up and moving parts back upstream into intermediate models, we ensure all of our models are clean and readable, the story of our DAG is clear, and we have more surface area to apply thorough testing.
+By splitting the logic up and moving parts back upstream into intermediate models, we ensure all of our models are clean and readable, the story of our DAG is clear, and we have more surface area to apply thorough testing. **:::**
-:::info

 ## 3-intermediate